- Guidelines for Observation

 4. Observing in the classroom.
 If you are in the classroom to observe, rather than to interact, the Assistant to the Director will let the Lead Teacher know.
-She will help you find a good vantage point for making observation.
+We will help you find a good vantage point for making observation.
 Never lie down or sprawl in the floor.
 Try to find a place to sit (the floor, a chair or block, but NEVER on a table or counter), where you won't impede the free movement of children, and try to be unobtrusive.
 But don't be concerned if children initiate conversations with you or ask you for help.
 Even though your specified task is to observe, please feel comfortable and relaxed about responding naturally to children.
-Tell them, matter-of-factly, that you like to watch children play, and then that you must get on with your work.
+Tell them, matter-of-factly, that you are there to watch children play, and that you must get on with your work.

 5. Confidentiality.
-All data that you collect must, of course, be treated in a confidential manner.
+All data that you collect must be treated in a confidential manner.
 Keep notebooks with you and do not leave notes unattended.
 If you personally know some of the children or their families, please keep those relationships separate from your observational data.
 Any observations you make may be discussed in your class or with staff at the Child Study Center, but should never be discussed elsewhere.

 All researchers planning to administer individual tests or tasks must follow this procedure:

 1. Research Approval Form.
 Your course instructor will give you a Research Approval Form to submit to the Department of Psychology Committee on Human Subjects.

 2. Brief Proposal.
 Submit to the Child Study center a one page description of your proposal.
 You may want to discuss your proposal with the Educational Director before submission to determine where you'll be testing (whether at the Child Study Center or at the Science Center) and what materials we can supply.
 Your description must: